Aircraft routing and crew pairing: updated algorithms at Air France: Pricing subproblem

 \section{Pricing subproblem}

 We now introduce a solution scheme for the pricing subproblem

-As pairings can be considered as paths satisfying some constraints in a certain graph, the pricing subproblem is generally solved as a resource constrained shortest path problem.
+As pairings can be considered as paths satisfying constraints in the graph whose vertices are the legs and arcs the connections, the pricing subproblem is generally solved as a resource constrained shortest path problem, and we do not depart from this approach.
 We model it within the \MRCSP framework \citep{parmentier2015algorithms}, which we now briefly describe.
 This framework is rather abstract, but practically, it only requires to implement a few operators on the resource set.
+This work is the first application of the \MRCSP framework to an industrial problem.